open-telemetry/semantic-conventions/docs/dotnet/dotnet-network-traces.md

 .NET `HttpClient` reports HTTP client request spans according to [HTTP Semantic Conventions](/docs/http/http-spans.md#http-client).

-In addition to HTTP request spans, `HttpClient` reports spans describing HTTP connection establishment and its stages.
+In addition to stable HTTP client request spans, `HttpClient` reports experimental spans describing HTTP connection establishment and its stages.

-While such spans represent low-level details, connection lifetime is usually measured in minutes, therefore in common case when application is under the load, the rate of connection-related spans is expected to be much lower than the rate of HTTP client spans.
+The connection lifetime is usually measured in minutes, so when application is under the load but connection pool is not overloaded, the rate of connection-related spans is expected to be much lower than the rate of HTTP client request spans.

+Applications are encouraged to enable *HTTP client request* spans by default in production environments.

+Connection-level spans are experimental - their semantics may be changed in the future in a breaking manner.
-Application developers are encouraged to enable corresponding instrumentation in development or test environments.
-Using connection-level instrumentation in production should be done after appropriate validation as it increases the volume of reported telemetry and has performance overhead that depends on the application.
+Using connection-level instrumentation in production environments should be done after appropriate validation.

 ## HTTP client request